Fast Track Housing Package

 AB 1026 streamlines housing development by bringing parity to the application review timelines for investor-owned utility companies, incentivizing faster timelines in the energization process, and allowing homes to be occupied more quickly.

-Legislative Update: Amendments taken in the Assembly Utilities and Energy Committee:
+Legislative Update: Amendments taken in the Senate Energy, Utilities and Communications Committee:

 - Fact Sheet